andreaswolf/fractor/README.md

 ## Support

 For any questions or support regarding Fractor, please open an issue on GitHub.
-We'll do our best to assist you promptly.
+We'll do our best to help you promptly.

 ## License